 Alternatives to CreditLadder

 Making rent count towards your credit score may seem like a fairly obvious thing to implement, but it’s actually very new.
-The other two credit reference agencies, Equifax and TransUnion, don’t have anything like that in place, so Experian’s Rental Exchange is pretty much the only option for now.
+For now, only CreditLadder reports rent payments to all 3 biggest CRAs in the UK.

-However, instead of self-reporting through CreditLadder, you can also ask your landlord to report directly to the scheme for you.
-Council or social housing tenants can do it and so can private tenants if their landlord or agency manages at least 500 properties.
+However, instead of self-reporting through CreditLadder, you can also ask your landlord to report directly to Experian’s Rental Exchange scheme for you.
+Council or social housing tenants can do it, and so can private tenants if their landlord or agency manages at least 500 properties.

 Finally, don’t forget that there are multiple ways to build your credit history, and some are more straightforward than making your rent count.
 Make sure you’re on the electoral roll and try to never miss payments.
 You could also consider a specific credit builder product, such as LOQBOX or a credit builder credit card.